WLS Education & the Lyons Learning Project are proud to present our new

 Adult Modern Hebrew School – MiliM

 Join one of our three small group classes with native-speaking, experienced and qualified teachers.
-The course runs for 10 weeks and offers Beginners, Intermediate 1 (basic) and Intermediate 2 (advanced) levels, as well as unique themed KishKushim breaks.
+The course runs for 10 weeks and offers Beginners and Advanced levels, as well as unique themed KishKushim breaks.
 All participants will receive a free termly ticket to a Kolnoa-Cinema screening.

 For more information or to book, please contact Adi on 020 7535 0275 or email firstname.lastname@example.org